dominiklessel/node-restify-boilerplate/README.md

 ## Enviroments

-`NODE_ENV` is not yet used to allow different configurations for developemnt / production.
+`NODE_ENV` is not yet used to allow different configurations for development / production.
 The only thing it does is disabling the Auth- and CORS-Plugin in development.

 ```
 $ NODE_ENV=production node server